doytsujin/athackst.github.io/_articles/bridging_ros_ros2.md

  && catkin_make install -DCMAKE_INSTALL_PREFIX=/opt/ros/melodic
 ```

-I'm using my development melodic image, which includes just the basic ROS packages and build tools.
-Be sure to install any dependencies for your package.
-You'll need to repeat this installation in the ros1_bridge image, so you might want to install them using a script.
+I'm using my development melodic image, which includes just the basic ros packages as well as required build tools.
+Be sure to install any dependencies your packages require.
+You'll need to repeat these dependencies in the ros1_bridge image, so you might want to install them by using a script.

 > Note: I chose melodic so that the base operating system would match my desired destination ros2 version of eloquent.

-I've chosen to install my packages in the `/opt/ros/melodic` directory.
+I've chosen to install my packages in to the `/opt/ros/melodic` directory.
 This makes it easier to copy and source in the resulting `ros1_bridge` image.
-If you choose to put the ROS install directory somewhere else, you'll need to add additional environment variables for that workspace in the `ros1_bridge` image.
+If you choose to put the ros install directory somewhere else, you'll need to add additional environment variables for that workspace in the `ros1_bridge` image.

 ### Build the ROS2 messages

-Next, we'll want to build the ROS2 messages using a multi-stage dockerfile this can easily be done by starting a new image with `FROM` in the same file.
+Next we'll want to build the ROS2 messages, using a multi-stage dockerfile this can easily be done by starting a new image with `FROM` in the same file.

 ```docker
 FROM athackst/ros2:eloquent-dev as ros2_builder